 For most women, the symptoms of PMS, or premenstrual syndrome, are all too familiar.
 But have you ever heard of PMDD?

-PMDD, or premenstrual dysphoric disorder, is similar to PMS in some ways, but more severe.
-Because it can sometimes be difficult to know whether you’re experiencing PMS or PMDD, we’d like to offer some insight about the condition.
+PMDD, or premenstrual dysphoric disorder, is similar to PMS in some ways, but far more severe.
+Because it can sometimes be difficult to know whether you’re experiencing is PMDD, PMS, or PME (pre-menstrual exacerbation of other conditions) we’d like to offer some insight about the condition.

-Gary Brunvoll, DO, OB-GYN at Erlanger Center for Women, offers answers to some common questions about PMDD:
+Gary Brunvoll, DO, OB-GYN at Erlanger Center for Women, answers some common questions about PMDD:

 Q: What is PMDD?

-A: Premenstrual dysphoric disorder is a condition in which a woman experiences severe symptoms in the five to 10 days or so before her period begins.
+A: Premenstrual dysphoric disorder is a condition in which a woman experiences severe symptoms during the luteal phase (also known as the “premenstrual phase”) of the menstrual cycle.
+These symptoms may begin at ovulation and typically worsen in the five to 10 days or so before her period begins.
 Symptoms may include depression, irritability, extreme mood changes, hopelessness, anxiety and tension, among others.
+The hallmark of PMDD is that these symptoms subside within a few days of the onset of menstruation.

-While researchers aren’t quite certain what triggers PMDD, symptoms usually begin as hormone levels start to fall following ovulation.
-There’s some thought that symptoms occur as serotonin levels in the brain fluctuate during the menstrual cycle.
+While researchers aren’t quite certain yet what triggers PMDD, symptoms usually begin as hormone levels start to fall following ovulation.

 Q: How is PMDD different than PMS?

-A: The two conditions have similar symptoms and both are related to the menstrual cycle.
+A: The two conditions have similar symptoms and both are related to the premenstrual phase (aka the luteal phase) of the menstrual cycle.
 But PMDD symptoms are much more severe than those associated with PMS.

 A few of the symptoms are mentioned above, but there are many different symptoms that may be caused by PMDD, including: